 There has always been a disparity between elevator maintenance contracts written by elevator manufacturers versus those written by building owner advocates such as consultants.
-Manufacturer-written documents tend to be very vague about frequency of maintenance tasks and response time to malfunctions, for example.
-The latest maintenance contract to cross our desks promises the building owner “friendly communications” but then goes on to limit the included troubleshooting to just one occasion per month.
-What if a lack of maintenance leads to more malfunctions than 1 – extra cost to the owner presumably!
+Manufacturer-written documents tend to be very vague about the frequency of maintenance tasks and response time to malfunctions, for example.
+The latest maintenance contract to cross our desks promises the building owner “friendly communications”, but then goes on to limit the included troubleshooting to just one occasion per month.
+What if a lack of maintenance leads to more malfunctions than one?
+Presumably this will be an extra cost to the owner!

 Maintenance contracts often rely on an “evergreen” clause that cause them to roll over for a five year contract term if they are not cancelled 90 days in advance of the end of term.
 This new contract we reviewed is even more limiting – cancellation by the owner can occur only in a single 30-day window once in that five-year term.